younus35/Backend/Expressjs/index.md

 <h2>app.listen()</h2><br>
 app.listen(3000) tells the Express.js application to start listening for incoming HTTP requests on port 3000.
 Behind the <br>scenes, it creates a server and binds it to the specified port, allowing the application to handle incoming requests<br> from clients.<br>
+<h2>body parser</h2><br>
+The body parser is a middleware used in web development frameworks like Express.js for parsing incoming request bodies.
+It's<br> used to extract data from the body of HTTP requests, such as form data or JSON, and make it accessible to the <br>application for processing.<br>